qiibee/slate/source/index.html.md

 qiibee uses API keys to allow access particular endpoints that are only accessible to brands.

-For those particular endpoints it is expected that the the request contains the following header:
+For those particular endpoints it is expected that the request contains the following header:

 `Authorization: Bearer my_very_secret_api_key `